Mum Labels: Is There a War?

 TTSSM: Trying To Stay Sane Mum (okay, I made that up)

 If I try and fit myself into the label categories it would look something like this: I’ve was briefly a PTWM, mostly a SAHM, recently a WAHM and always a TTSSM.
-Since becoming a mother, I’ve drifted from one category to another but to my kids, I’m always just “Mum”.
+Since becoming a mother, I’ve drifted from one category to another but to my kids, I’m always just ‘Mum’.
 They don’t care what label is attached to me!
 I’m not against the categories as such, but when they cause an obvious clicky rift or horrid generalised judgement, I can’t see them being a positive thing.

 FTWM: I heard a FTWM say this in regards to SAHMs on a radio program: “We are busy at 10am, not sitting in a beauty parlour getting our nails done!”

-I believe EVERY mother is a working mother, regardless of the label they have.
 Being a mum is an immense challenge laced with incredible joy; it’s a labour of love.
-I acknowledge FTWMs have a huge challenge caring for children, doing housework and the rest.
-I acknowledge SAHMs have a huge challenge caring for children, doing housework and the rest.
-I acknowledge WAHMs have a huge challenge caring for children, doing housework and the rest.
-I acknowledge PTWMs have a huge challenge caring for children, doing housework and the rest.
-Sure, the challenges are different but so are the differences from family to family and they are just as real to the relative person.
+I acknowledge FTWMs have a huge challenge caring for children, managing a household and the rest.
+I acknowledge SAHMs have a huge challenge caring for children, managing a household and the rest.
+I acknowledge WAHMs have a huge challenge caring for children, managing a household and the rest.
+I acknowledge PTWMs have a huge challenge caring for children, managing a household and the rest.

-I know what category I’m most comfortable in: MUM.
+If I have to have a label, I know what category I’m most comfortable in: MUM.

 I Didn’t Clean the Kitchen Last Night

-MelissaNo Gravatar October 27, 2010 at 5:29 pm
+October 27, 2010 at 5:29 pm

 Awesome post.
 I’m definitely a TTSSM, especially today!

-Reply
+• Reply

-Christine BunnNo Gravatar October 27, 2010 at 5:34 pm
+October 27, 2010 at 5:34 pm

 Well said Kelly…… Get this on TV, spread the news so we can stop the guilt trip we tend to put yourselves through.

-Reply
+• Reply

-Kelly Be A Fun MumNo Gravatar October 28, 2010 at 2:27 pm
+October 28, 2010 at 2:27 pm

 There is a lot of that isn’t there Chrissy.
 I would love to see more support and less judgement.

-Reply
+• Reply

-The T(w)een FactorNo Gravatar October 27, 2010 at 5:38 pm
+October 27, 2010 at 5:38 pm

 PTWM – Thanks for this post!
 Love it!
 It is so true about us mums.

-Reply
+• Reply

-FionaNo Gravatar October 27, 2010 at 5:49 pm
+October 27, 2010 at 5:49 pm

 Good message. xx

-Reply
+• Reply

-Kelly Be A Fun MumNo Gravatar October 28, 2010 at 2:29 pm
+October 28, 2010 at 2:29 pm

 Nice to see you here Fiona!
 I love meeting new faces.
 I’ll pop by your blog soon to say hello too!

-Reply
+• Reply

-BelindaNo Gravatar October 27, 2010 at 6:25 pm
+October 27, 2010 at 6:25 pm

 LOVE this.
 I agree completely.
 We as mums should never judge others and be grateful for the path we choose for ourselves and our own family.
 When we do whats best for us, that is truly the best answer.

-Reply
+• Reply

-Nicole GrantNo Gravatar October 27, 2010 at 6:34 pm
+October 27, 2010 at 6:34 pm

 Such a great message Kelly.
 I am constantly trying to justify my many roles to people – and mostly those closest to me!
 I feel guilty enough without my fellow mums adding their ‘two cents’.
 I am a mum first and foremost though, with a part time practice and have just started a full time PhD.
 Yes i am busy and sometimes (ok always) struggle to keep up, but my kids are happy and healthy.
 No one has any right to judge another mum’s choices, unless they’re detrimental to the well-being of their child.
 I absolutely agree with you that all mums are working mums.
 The hardest of my ‘jobs’ is parenting, and I have the greatest respect for all mums.